Brian Manning (American football)

-Brian Keith Manning (born April 22, 1975) is an American former professional football wide receiver in the National Football League (NFL) who played for the Miami Dolphins and the Green Bay Packers.
-Manning played collegiate ball for the Stanford University before being drafted by the Dolphins in the sixth round of the 1997 NFL draft.
+Brian Keith Manning (born April 22, 1975) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Miami Dolphins and the Green Bay Packers.
+Manning played college football for the Stanford Cardinal before being selected by the Dolphins in the sixth round of the 1997 NFL draft.
 He played professionally for 2 seasons from 1997 to 1998.